- Chart

 Strengths

-- Diversified product portfolio serving multiple industries
+- Broad product portfolio serving multiple industries.

-- Strong brand recognition and long-standing customer relationships
+- Strong brand recognition and long-standing customer relationships.

-- Commitment to sustainability and circular economy initiatives
+- Commitment to sustainability and circular economy initiatives.

-- Experienced management team and operational expertise
+- Scale and operational expertise.

 Weaknesses